Big-spending Chelsea set for busy end to transfer window - WHIZ News

 Chelsea has handed new players long contracts — as much as 8 1/2 years for Mudryk, for example — to allow the club to spread the cost of the signings over the length of the deal and comply with financial fair-play regulations.

-British media reported Monday that Chelsea was willing to pay a British record fee of 105 million pounds ($130 million) to bring in Fernandez, a World Cup winner with Argentina in December.
+British media reported Monday that Chelsea was willing to pay a British record fee of 105 million pounds ($130 million) to bring in the 22-year-old Fernandez, a World Cup winner with Argentina in December.

 Jorginho has been linked with a move to Premier League leader Arsenal and Ziyech is reportedly close to joining Paris Saint-Germain on loan.